zulip/zulip/docs/subsystems/sending-messages.md

 seconds.

-This isn’t a problem for most Zulip servers, but is a major problem for communities like chat.zulip.org, where might be 10,000s of inactive users who only stopped by briefly to check out the product or ask a single question, but are subscribed to whatever the default streams in the organization are.
+This isn’t a problem for most Zulip servers, but is a major problem for communities like chat.zulip.org, where there might be 10,000s of inactive users who only stopped by briefly to check out the product or ask a single question, but are subscribed to whatever the default streams in the organization are.